15 out of 15 people found this review helpfulwrite a review of this game

 read more reviews for this game

-The game's design is stunning not only because of the game's unusual visuals, but also thanks to the precise historical background that is manifested in conversations, outfits, decorations, etc. The game is set in 1914, shortly before World War I breaks out, and the unique atmosphere of the time is perfectly maintained and recreated in the game.
-The designers did a fantastic job in researching this concrete historical epoch and making it as credible as possible through fitting characters and environment.
-The graphics of the game are worth a special mentioning.
-Real actors were filmed and changed into cartoon-style figures on photorealistic backgrounds.
-By deliberately abandoning the popular "real movie" style, the game produced even a more impressive result by making the graphics unusually stylish and artistic, and avoiding the usual artificial look that is unavoidable when real actors move over still pictures.
+Last Express has outstanding sense of style and presentation.
+It is set in 1914, shortly before World War I broke out, and the atmosphere of the time is perfectly recreated in the game.
+The designers did a fantastic job researching this concrete historical epoch and making it as believable as possible through fitting characters and environment.
+The game's visual design is quite unique: real actors were filmed and then modified with hand-drawn style to match the lush backgrounds, avoiding the usual artificial look that comes as a result of actors moving over still pictures.

 Now think of the game's characters.
-They are not only interesting and convincing: they are detailed up to the point of reflecting the typical mentality traits of their nationalities, without resorting to any stupid and cheap stereotypes.
+They are not only interesting and convincing: they are detailed up to the point of reflecting the typical mentality traits of their nationalities, without resorting to stupid and cheap stereotypes.
 Take the young Russian revolutionary as an example.
-He is a passionate young man, obsessed by his utopian political ideas and the contrast between their cruelty and his own vulnerable, romantic nature.
-In the beginning of the 20th century, many young Russian nobles joined revolutionary anarchist movements , partly because of their feeling of guilt, justified or unjustified, towards the peasants, partly because of the wish to follow only the most radical and "advanced" theories, which is typical for young people.
-Now, this character is not just another video game figure, taken out of context, thrown into an artificial game world, lacking true background and status.
-This is in fact a type, through which we learn a lot about Russian culture, society, and political situation before World War I. Imagine a game full of those characters, and we get a story that is wrapped in an authentic historical report, that gives it so much additional weight and credibility.
+He is a passionate young man, obsessed by his political ideas and the contrast between their cruelty and his own vulnerable, romantic nature.
+This is a whole type through which we learn a lot about Russian culture, society, and political situation before World War I. Imagine a game full of those characters, and we get a story wrapped in an authentic historical report that gives it so much additional weight and credibility.

-As a final example, I must mentioned the amazing performance of Cesar Franck's Sonata for Violin and Piano in Kronos' department.
+As a final example, I must mentioned the live performance of Cesar Franck's Sonata for Violin and Piano in Kronos' department.
 You can stay to listen to the music, or leave at any time, and then come back.
-In any case, Anna and Kronos will continue performing the entire sonata (four large movements about forty-five minutes altogether).
-A whole musical piece, and not just any piece - the very complex and "heavy" Franck's Sonata, that certainly doesn't belong to those pieces everyone can whistle - appears in the game!
-Listening to this music was one of my most unforgettable videogaming moments ever.
-I re-wound the clock just to rush into Kronos' department, to sit down on the chair and to listen to the whole piece.
+In any case, Anna and Kronos will continue performing the entire sonata (four large movements - about forty-five minutes altogether).
+I don't know any other game that contains an entire classical masterpiece seamlessly integrated into its story and gameplay at once.
+Listening to this music was decidedly one of the most unforgettable gaming moments ever for me.